SimTech-Research-Data-Management/harvester-curator/README.md

 harvester-curator --help
 ```
 ### Harvesting Metadata
-To collect metadata from files in a specified directory:
+To collect metadata from files in a specified local directory:
 ```bash
 harvester-curator harvest --dir_path "/path/to/directory" --output_filepath "/path/to/harvested_output.json"
 ```